 invested in the project.
 They appointed supermarket magnate Wilf Proudfoot as Managing Director.
 The company chairman was Leonard Dale who owned a generator manufacturing company.
 A Dale generator provided the ship's

 A Dutch fishing boat, the Oceaan 7, was bought to house the station.
-The smallest of all the pirate ships, she was only 139 feet long and was refitted for her new rôle in the Channel Islands.
-Compared to other radio
+The smallest of all the pirate ships, she was 139 feet long, weighed 160 tons and was refitted for her new rôle in the Channel Islands.
+Compared

 to other radio ships, 270 was set up remarkably cheaply.
 The total cost of converting the vessel and installing the equipment came to around £75,000.

 Letter announcing the name change, kindly provided by Guy Hamilton.
 Click to magnify.

 The station was originally to be called Radio Yorkshire and a certain amount of pre-launch publicity was issued using that name.
 Then the management team heard from a Leeds-based company who had

 already registered the Radio Yorkshire trade name.
 A new identity was required.
 The station became Radio 270, named after its wavelength.
 A letter was sent to potential advertisers informing them of the change, see